 You don’t have to settle for being a victim if your hotel stays resulted in a violent attack.
 Negligent hotels can and should be held accountable for injuries and other losses resulting from inadequate security.
 You should feel safe knowing that when you are away from home, a hotel can offer you safe accommodations.
 When a hotel fails to take appropriate steps to protect you from harm, you could be owed compensation.

 Legal help is only a phone call or click away.
-Get in touch with the negligent hotel security attorneys at Cain & Mays Trial Lawyers for assistance.
+Get in touch with the negligent hotel security attorneys at Cain Injury Law for assistance.
 For a free consultation to discuss your legal options, reach out to our Grayson hotel negligent security lawyers today.